internal-page-background-header

 TD - Technical Documentation

 The EU MDR and IVDR require ‘technical documentation’ (once referred to as the Design Dossier or Technical File) to be maintained and auditable for every device in your portfolio.
-This technical documentation can be used to prove that a product has been designed according to the requirements of a quality management system and the relevant regulation.
+This technical documentation is used to prove that a product has been designed according to the requirements of a quality management system and the relevant regulation.

 TI - Task Instruction